Code-Institute-Submissions/CI-MS1-maziau/README.md

 ### Care Page
 ![care.html](assets/testing/w3c-care.png)

-* care.html had an error. iframes embed from youtube had 'formboder' defined, which is absolete in HTML5, this has been fixed by removing it and replacing with CSS code.
+* care.html had an error. iframes embed from youtube had 'formborder' defined, which is obsolete in HTML5, this has been fixed by removing it and replacing with CSS code.

 ### style.css
 ![style.css](assets/testing/w3c-css.png)